 We loved visiting Charleston with kids on our road trip through the southeastern USA.
 The city itself was fun to explore and we won’t even get into the amazing food here, but what made us love it even more was the opportunity to get into nature.

-Just a short drive from downtown Charleston to Bowen Island, we were able to take a 2 hour kayak tour on Folly Creek with Charleston Outdoor Adventures.
-This would be our first time getting our 2 year old toddler in a kayak, so we were a little nervous about how it would go especially given that we’d be on a tour.
+Just a short drive from downtown Charleston to Bowens Island, we were able to take a 2-hour kayak tour on Folly Creek with Charleston Outdoor Adventures.
+This would be our first time getting our 2-year old toddler in a kayak, so we were a little nervous about how it would go especially given that we’d be on a tour with other people.

 We spent two hours on our tour of the marshes and waterways behind Folly Beach.
 Our guide was excellent and gave us so much information about the area.
 We even got to see a couple of dolphins, plenty of birds and crabs, and oyster beds.